If a traveler doesn’t have a destination in mind, then any road will do.

 Now it’s time to apply these new concepts to your personal situation.
 To do this, you will need to print a copy of the “Personal Information Worksheet” by clicking on this link.
 Complete the information requested and gather the statements and information listed.
 When finished attach them to the previous information gathered.
-These will all be combined to create your Net Worth Statement and personal wealth management strategy.
+These will all be combined to create your Net Worth Statement.

 To this point we have discussed values, goals and financial independence.
 These have been paired with the realistic potential of the investment markets including market returns and additional costs.
 You can move to the next article titled “Risk is a Four Letter Word,” by clicking on this link.
 We will look at the effects of risk in the determination of one’s tolerance for volatility.